 Simon is Microsoft’s C++ Developer Advocate.
-His background is in compilers and debuggers for embedded accelerators, but he’s also interested in generic library design, metaprogramming, functional-style C++, undefined behaviour, and making our communities more welcoming and inclusive.
+Their background is in compilers and debuggers for embedded accelerators, but they’re also interested in generic library design, metaprogramming, functional-style C++, undefined behaviour, and making our communities more welcoming and inclusive.

-Find him on Twitter @TartanLlama, and on his blog at blog.tartanllama.xyz.
+Find them on Twitter @TartanLlama and on their blog at blog.tartanllama.xyz.